siddk/mnist-vae-scaling/README.md

 ### Containerized Setup

-Support for running `mjolnir` inside of a Docker or Singularity container is TBD.
+Support for running `mnist-vae-scaling` inside of a Docker or Singularity container is TBD.
 If this support is urgently required, please file an issue.